sungjin70/vue-scoped-store/README.md

 @AsPage, which was not required in @GlobalStore, is required to manage page scope variables.
 <br />
-If you declare @AsPage in a component, then vue-scoped-store know that this component is a page and delete the value of the shared variables too when the component is destroyed.
+If you declare @AsPage in a component, then ScopedStore knows that this component is a page and deletes the value of the shared variables when the component is destroyed.

-#### vue-scoped-store Wiki
+#### ScopedStore Wiki

-What we've discussed so far is part of the vue-scoped-store.
+What we've discussed so far is part of the ScopedStore.
 <br />
-Please consult [Wiki](https://github.com/sungjin70/vue-scoped-store/wiki) to learn vue-scoped-store further.
+Please consult [Wiki](https://github.com/sungjin70/vue-scoped-store/wiki) to learn ScopedStore further.